redhat-italy/developer-day-llama-stack-mcp-server/README.md

 # Deploy everything with a single command
 helm install llama-stack-mcp ./helm/llama-stack-mcp
 ```

+**Note:** The `llama-stack` pod will be in `CrashLoopBackOff` status until the Llama model is fully loaded and being served.
+This is normal behavior as the Llama Stack server requires the model endpoint to be available before it can start successfully.

 This will deploy all components including:
 - Llama 3.2-3B model on vLLM